At the beginning, the volunteers are introduced to the aims and activities of SCI-Hellas, and to the life in Athens.

 - Participation in organisation of events that TRAG organises on a permanent basis as bazaars, shows, games, volunteers’ parties

-- Promotion of the idea of volunteering in the community from which that dozens of volunteers emerge each year.
+- Promotion of the idea of volunteering in the community from which dozens of volunteers emerge each year.